diffractive/apppresser-ampad-injector/README.md

-## AppPresser HTML Inserter
+## AppPresser Amp Ad Injector

-This plugin lets you:
+This plugin injects google ad manager ads and lets you:

-- insert arbitrary HTML in posts served in the AppPresser app.
+- choose the specific ad unit that will be used
-- specify after which paragraph to insert the HTML content.
+- specify after which paragraph to insert the ad.

 **Important notice:**

-Note that script tags you insert in the HTML will most likely not get executed in the app.
-If you want to execute any client-side javascript code, follow the [official instructions](https://docs.apppresser.com/article/392-custom-javascript).
+You will need to specify the data-slot of the ad block, so you will need to generate a tag in Google Ad Manager and from the generated tag copy the `data-slot` parameter.
+The data-slot can be set on the Apppresser Amp Ad Injector under Settings on the sidebar of the admin panel.

 ### Installation on WordPress